tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p></p>

-From there we tested the following:
+In this scenario, we took the following actions:

 - Enabled the SSH server on the host to allow for instance for remote access (persistency) and added a newly generated attacker controlled SSH key to authorized keys on the host.
-I simply used ssh-keygen to generate a new sample key pair for SSH on my machine:
+We simply used ssh-keygen to generate a new sample key pair for SSH:

 `/usr/bin/sshd start~`
 `echo "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQCmljeUnkk3eBlavzDmw3Dm5gQJrjCs//3CxJ+4mjbRbja4Hu1o46smTsHJkgXVfwyelUbTTCjRny5LcP9A